ongres/stackgres/web/content/en/blog/how-to-run-ferretdb-on-top-of-stackgres.md

 <hr/>
 <br/>

-## OnGres (StackGres)
+## StackGres (StackGres)
 [StackGres](https://stackgres.io) is the full-stack Postgres Platform.
 A fully open source software to run your own Postgres-as-a-Service on any cloud or on-prem.
-StackGres is a project from [OnGres](https://ongres.com), the Postgres laser-focused startup (“OnGres” means “ON postGRES”).
+StackGres is a project from [StackGres](https://stackgres.io), the Postgres laser-focused startup (“StackGres” means “ON postGRES”).

 StackGres is a Kubernetes Operator for Postgres.
 It allows you to create production-ready Postgres clusters in seconds.
 No advanced Postgres expertise required.
 You can use the built-in Web Console or the high level Kubernetes CRDs for CLI and GitOps.